Jewish Council on Urban Affairs: 1980s and 1990s

-2000s to the Present
+2000s to the present

 Marking the fifth anniversary of the Congress Hotel strike, JCUA mobilized more than 70 members of the Jewish community, including several rabbis, to support the strikers who are seeking workers' rights, such as living wages and basic benefits.
 JCUA members and participants have continued to picket along with striking workers at the hotel through the seventh anniversary of the strike in 2010.

 Demanding political accountability, JCUA along with several other community organizations created a comprehensive agenda to hold local government officials accountable.
 This campaign is known as "Developing Government Accountability to the People" or DGAP.
 In 2010, DGAP published updated information on the records of Chicago aldermen and asked local citizens to grade their alderman on the DGAP website.

 JCUA has worked to ensure broad healthcare access in Illinois.
 JCUA won an increased 2008 budget for the Cook County Bureau of Health along with the creation of an independent board of directors that would take control of managing Cook County's public health care system, the second largest of such programs in the country.
 JCUA continued its work to preserve affordable housing in the city of Chicago.
-The organization assisted residents of housing projects in filing a law suit, claiming that orders for the residents to relocate violated their human rights.
+The organization assisted residents of housing projects in filing a lawsuit, claiming that orders for the residents to relocate violated their human rights.

 After 9/11, in the wake of increased prejudice against Muslims, JCUA created the Jewish-Muslim Community-Building Initiative (JMCBI), a program that brings together members from both faith groups through cultural and educational opportunities.
 JMCBI mobilizes Jews and Muslims to advocate collaboratively around several social justice campaigns.

 Together with the Community Renewal Society, JCUA convened the Justice Coalition of Greater Chicago (JCGC), which brought together 100 faith-based, civil rights, other types of organizations to battle police and criminal prosecutorial misconduct.
 In a landmark success, JCUA and JCGC won a moratorium on the death penalty in Illinois, postponing all lethal injections until investigations could conclude why more Illinois executions had been overturned rather than carried out.
 JCUA initiated Or Tzedek, the Teen Institute for Social Justice.
 Or Tzedek is an urban-immersion program aimed at strengthening teens' Jewish identities though social justice education and direct activism.